gallantries/gallantries.github.io/_posts/2021-03-01-smörgåsbord.md

 > [..]
 > Hats off to you!
 I really profit from the subtitles, can even follow videos without sound that way.

-This enabled not only d/Deaf/<abbr title="hard of hearing">HoH</abbr> participants to attend, but also those who might have struggled with the accents of our instructors, or the rate at which they spoke.
+This enabled not only <abbr title="The 'uppercase D' Deaf is used to describe people who identify as culturally Deaf, while the lowercase d deaf simply refers to the physical condition of having hearing loss">d/Deaf</abbr>/<abbr title="Hard-of-hearing is a widely-accepted term to describe mild to moderate hearing loss">HoH</abbr> participants to attend, but also those who might have struggled with the accents of our instructors, or the rate at which they spoke.
 Another 8 registrants specifically requested recordings (something they might have missed in the course advertising) but yet another fantastic benefit of asynchronous events like ours is that all materials remain online and participants can follow them at their own pace, reviewing them as needed.

 # Thank You